By Hannah Brown

 When my family prepared to move back to Israel from New York, Danny was four.
 The speech therapists and experts who worked with him there warned me that he could not possibly handle both English and Hebrew.
 He was born in New York, and heard both languages at home from the day he was born.
 I never worried much about it before he was diagnosed with autism at the age of three, because he never seemed to have any trouble switching back and forth at home.

 Now I often use him instead of an electronic dictionary.
 His grasp of the two languages is that good.
 Often, if I am struggling for a word in Hebrew, he will come out with it easily.
-Who has the communication problem here?
+Who has a communication problem here?
+To think we were thinking of sending him for a communication course at somewhere like USC so he’d find it easier to communicate in his professional working life, by the looks of things, Danny will do just fine.

 Hannah Brown is the author of a novel, â€œIf I Could Tell You,â€ about families raising children with autism, that was just published by Vantage Point Books.
 Read more about it at hannahbrownbooks.com.
 She is the movie critic for the Jerusalem Post.
 You can read her column for the â€œModern Loveâ€ section of The New York Times, HERE.